Frederick Leonard (actor): Influence

 Leonard credited Bimbo Akintola, a Nigerian female actress as one of the people who have influenced his acting style.

 Awards and nominations

 Personal life

 Leonard is an orphan and has spoken publicly about the devastating impact of losing both parents especially the death of his mother which he described as an unfortunate incident that has created a void in his life.
 Leonard in an interview with a Nigerian print media This Day, described himself as introvert and not the party type and also revealed that he doesn't drink nor smoke and maintains a very small circle of few friends and family.
+He married his long-time partner and colleague, Peggy Ovire, on November 19, 2022.